Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Boundary integro-differential equations

 Similarly, the three-point function can be expressed as \begin{keyeqn}

 \end{keyeqn} Inserting the above mode expansions into the respective IDEs does not yield any major simplification, other than producing a recursive set of IDEs for $F_l$ and $f_l$.
-Despite this recursive nature, the decomposition becomes especially convenient in perturbation theory, where---at a fixed order in $g^2$---it is sufficient to include only a finite number of harmonics need to be retained.
-To make this simplification more manifest, one can associate the ${\cal O}(g^{2l})$ contribution with a perturbative graph, as in Figure \ref{fig:massinsertions}, consisting of $l$ mass insertions of the form $\Delta m^2(t)\,\sigma^2$.
+Despite this recursive nature, the decomposition becomes especially convenient in perturbation theory, where---up to a fixed order in $g^2$---it is sufficient to include only a finite number of harmonics in $l$.
+To make this simplification more manifest, one can associate the ${\cal O}(g^{2l})$ contribution with a perturbative graph, as in Figure \ref{fig:massinsertions}, consisting of $l$ mass insertion vertices of the form $\Delta m^2(t)\,\sigma^2$.
 This structure implies the following scaling behaviour:

-which ensures that, to describe the exchange diagram $F_{++}$, and its three-point building block $f$ at order ${\cal O}(g^2)$, we only need to retain the three leading harmonics, $l=0,\pm 1$.
+which ensures that, to describe the exchange diagram $F_{++}$ and its three-point building block $f$ at order ${\cal O}(g^2)$, we only need to retain the three leading harmonics, $l=0,\pm 1$.

 \paragraph{Microcausality:} Next we explore how the analytic structure of the exchange diagram is constrained by microcausality.
 A theory is micro-causal if the commutation relation of its local operators vanish outside the spacetime light cone, i.e.